Mariano Eduardo de Rivero y Ustáriz: Gran Colombia scientific mission

-Rivero's return to the Americas occurred under Humboldt's influence.
-In 1822, Francisco Antonio Zea delivered a letter from Simón Bolívar to Humboldt, requesting a scientific mission to investigate the natural resources of the newly formed Gran Colombia and to establish a museum of natural history and a mining school.
-Humboldt, regarding Rivero as a distinguished disciple, named him head of the mission.
+Rivero returned to the Americas at Humboldt's urging.
+Bolívar had given Francisco Antonio Zea, Gran Colombia's minister in Paris, the task of hiring scientists who could survey the young republic's natural resources and set up a museum of natural history and a mining school.
+Zea approached Alexander von Humboldt, who put him in contact with Rivero.

-Following strong recommendations from Humboldt, Zea contracted Rivero in May 1822 to establish and direct a mining school in Bogotá, alongside a group of young European scientists.
-Bolívar’s main objective in promoting this project was to strengthen the new nation's economy by advancing natural sciences and mining technology.
+On Humboldt's recommendation, Zea hired Rivero in May 1822 to establish and direct a mining school in Bogotá, alongside a group of young European scientists.
+Bolívar promoted the project to strengthen the new nation's economy through natural science and mining technology.
 To prepare for the mission, Rivero acquired laboratory equipment and commissioned the construction of precision instruments.

 Rivero returned to South America in November 1822, arriving at La Guaira, Venezuela, with the French chemist Jean Baptiste Boussingault.
-In Venezuela, they studied the thermal springs of Mariara and Onoto, the exploitation of mineral salts at Urao Lake, and the secretion of the cow tree, a species that produces drinkable milk.
-Rivero also conducted barometric observations during this period.
+In Venezuela, they studied the thermal springs of Mariara and Onoto, the exploitation of mineral salts at Urao Lake, and the secretion of the cow tree, which is drinkable and milk-like.
+Rivero also made barometric observations during this period.

-In May 1823, Rivero and Boussingault reached Bogotá, where they met General Bolívar.
+Rivero and Boussingault arrived in Bogotá in 1823 to find Bolívar away on campaign; Vice President Francisco de Paula Santander, then heading the government, put into force the law of 29 July 1823, which confirmed the mission's contracts and ordered the creation of a mining school and a natural history museum for the capital.
 In November 1823, Rivero inaugurated a museum of natural history and a mining school in Bogotá, serving as its first director.
-He and his team conducted expeditions into the eastern plains of Colombia.
-His report, Itinerario de los Llanos de San Martín y del río Meta, based on these expeditions, was later published in his Colección de memorias científicas... in 1857.
+He and his team made expeditions into the eastern plains of Colombia.
+His report on these expeditions, Itinerario de los Llanos de San Martín y del río Meta, was later published in his Colección de memorias científicas... in 1857.

-After three years in Colombia, during which he maintained constant correspondence with his European colleagues, Rivero left the country due to a lack of economic and political support.
-Bolívar subsequently recommended him to the Peruvian government for similar projects.
+After three years in Colombia, during which he maintained constant correspondence with his European colleagues, Rivero left the country for lack of economic and political support.
+Bolívar then recommended him to the Peruvian government for similar projects.